 "I can write, but have lost the joy of writing."

 He died only three years after his release from prison, partially due to his earlier head injury.

 Society stripped everything Oscar Wilde loved from him.
 A man who was known to be vibrant, flamboyant, and witty throughout most of his life had everything taken from him because people could not stand the fact he was attracted to men.
-As his trials went along, they even took his name off of the playbill for The Importance.
-If the treatment of the man was not cruel enough during his life, society continued after his death.
+As his trials went along, they even took his name off of the playbill for The Importance of Being Earnest.
+As if this treatment was not sufficiently cruel during his life, society continued after his death.

 It was apparently not enough that the prison sentence he endured for his relationship effectively killed him, it was important also to strip his work of its identity.
 Still today, there are works of Oscar Wilde’s that are edited to remove any parts that may suggest queer characters or relationships, and there is nothing more offensive than that.
 They killed him, and then they stole his art.
 Any edited version of Oscar Wilde’s work is the purest form of disrespect for the artist himself, yet the people who teach them claim to admire the man.
 When someone says they admire Oscar Wilde, yet knowingly choose edited versions of his work, they are lying.
-They like parts of him, the parts that don’t challenge them, the parts that they can use to pretend that every single author and literary character was also heterosexual.
+They like parts of him, the parts that don’t challenge them, the parts that they can use to pretend that every single author and literary character was also heterosexual, and fits their own paragon of moral purity.
 One thing we are certain of?
 Oscar Wilde would have hated it.

 He would have hated every single person who knowingly contributed to queer erasure with his works, all the while saying that they loved the way he wrote.
 The censorship of Oscar Wilde’s work is nothing less than desecration, and the fact that censored copies of The Picture of Dorian Grey are more common than the original shows we have not come as far as we often pretend we have.